department-of-veterans-affairs/mhv-fhir-phr-mapping/input/pagecontent/StructureDefinition-VA.MHV.PHR.immunization-notes.md

 - `id` - presuming this is a persisted identifier we can cross-reference with
 - Updates must be supported somehow.
 Fixing the status at completed will only work if data never changes.
 - `series` - this appears to be a controlled vocabulary (e.g. COMPLETE).
 What are the possible values and what do they mean?
-- `encounter` - should we convert these to instances of FHIR Encounter?
-Didn't do that because it is not clear how to convert the elements properly
-  - do retrain the encounter location in the location.display
 - could have function that converts a defined set of `ImmunizationTO.name` values to proper codes.
 This might be an advanced feature.
 - presuming our publication is not `primarySource`
   - Concern that this should be left blank, and a Data-absent-reason be used to fill compliance with us-core.